avisanchez/CourseConnect/README.md

 # CourseConnect
-Mobile ios app for students in the MVLA school district to collaborate on classes online
+Forum-style ios app for students in the MVLA school district to collaborate on classes online